 Short-term physical, speech, and occupational therapy provided in the home are subject to the same conditions and limitations imposed on therapy provided outside the home.
-See Short-term rehabilitation services rehabilitation services and Habilitation therapy services in this section and the schedule of benefits.
+See Short-term rehabilitation services and Habilitation therapy services in this section and the schedule of benefits.

-- Custodial care - Services provided outside of the home (such as in conjunction with school, vacation, work, or recreational activities) - Transportation - Services or supplies provided to a minor or dependent adult when a family member or caregiver is not present
+- Custodial care - Services provided outside of the home (such as in conjunction with school, vacation, work, or recreational activities) - Transportation - Services or supplies provided to a minor when a family member or caregiver is not present